In recent years, remote working has been on the rise.

 Before we look at how to manage remote teams best, it’s useful to look at the pros and cons of remote working.

 For workers, some of the advantages they could experience from remote working include greater productivity and autonomy.
-Additionally, by working remotely, workers waste little or no time on traveling, which can be incredibly taxing if they live far away from the office.
+Additionally, by working remotely, workers waste little or no time traveling, which can be incredibly taxing if they live far away from the office.

 But there are some drawbacks to remote working too.
 For workers, the lack of face-to-face supervision and added distractions at home can demotivate them.
 Combine that with limited access to information, and productivity can suffer a hit.